jeromelebel/MongoHub-Mac/README.markdown

     - Fix for adding a database with more than one server connected (the database was created on all servers)
     - Fix for adding a collection with more than one server connected (the collection was created on all servers)

+** Beta **

+    - SSH password saved into the keychain
+    - Fix for adding a database with more than one server connected (the database was created on all servers)
+    - Fix for adding a collection with more than one server connected (the collection was created on all servers)

 ## History

 ** 2.7 beta 7 - july 23, 2014 **